 Learning to Achieve: A Professional’s Guide to Educating Adults with Learning Disabilities This companion guide is a stand-alone resource for professionals who work with adults with LD.
 The chapters cover relevant characteristics of adults with LD, matched with descriptions and examples of practical intervention strategies.
 A major theme in research and practice is that effective interventions are appropriate and effective for all adult learners—good instruction is good instruction.

-Practitioners can access the Learning to Achieve professional development in several ways.
-Certified trainers may deliver local level training sessions or blended experiences that coordinate with self-paced online learning modules.
-Any practitioner may access the online modules on-demand.
-All of the options use the same set of rigorously reviewed materials covering core concepts such as the definition of LD, reading disabilities, and explicit instruction techniques.
-The LINCS Regional Professional Development Centers (RPDCs) coordinate the delivery of the Learning to Achieve professional development training sessions provided by an approved LINCS National Trainer.
+Practitioners can access the Learning to Achieve professional development resources in several ways.
+Certified trainers may deliver local training sessions or blended experiences that coordinate with self-paced online learning modules.
+Practitioners may access the online modules on-demand for self-study.